 Drawing upon insights from international socialization theory and social psychology, this book examines China’s efforts to multipolarize – and hence potentially de-liberalize – the international system from the local perspective of a non-democratic (yet democratizing) nation and then...

-Edited By Gordon Friedrichs, Sebastian Harnisch, Cameron G. Thies
+By Gordon M. Friedrichs, Sebastian Harnisch, Cameron G. Thies

 This edited volume bridges the "analytical divide" between studies of transatlantic relations, democratic peace theory, and foreign policy analysis, and improves our theoretical understanding of the logic of crises prevention and resolution.
 The recent rise of populism and polarization in both the ...